Stephanie Birkitt

 Stephanie Anne Birkitt (born January 7, 1975) is an American attorney and former assistant to David Letterman on the Late Show with David Letterman.
-Although Birkitt frequently appeared on the program as a character named "Vicki", Letterman often referred to her by various other nicknames such as "Smitty", "Kitty", "Monty", "Gunther", and "Dutch".
+Although Birkitt frequently appeared on the program as a character named "Vicki", Letterman often called her by various other nicknames, such as "Smitty", "Kitty", "Monty", "Gunther", and "Dutch".

 Early life and education

 Birkitt was born in Plymouth, New Hampshire.
 Her mother is an assistant principal and her father is a dentist.
 She graduated from Wake Forest University in Winston-Salem, North Carolina, in 1997, with a bachelor's degree in history and a minor in communications.

 She graduated from Yeshiva University's Benjamin N. Cardozo School of Law in June 2008 with a juris doctor.
 In February 2009, Birkitt passed the New York State and Connecticut bar examinations.
 Birkitt has been a licensed attorney in California since 2011.
 She also has had an active Connecticut lawyer license since 2009.